-You May Be Unable to Enforce Judgments Against Us in Mexican Courts
+Our Shareholders Could May be Unable to Enforce Foreign Judgements Against Us in Mexican Courts

 We are a Mexican publicly held corporation (Sociedad Anónima Bursátil de Capital Variable).
 Most of our directors and executive officers are residents of Mexico, and a significant portion of the assets of our directors and executive officers, and a significant portion of our assets, are located in Mexico.
-You may experience difficulty in effecting service of process on us or our directors and executive officers in the United States, or, more generally, outside of Mexico and in enforcing civil judgments of non-Mexican courts in Mexico, including judgments predicated on civil liability under U.S. federal securities laws, against us, or our directors and executive officers.
-We have been advised by our General Counsel that there is doubt as to the enforceability of original actions in Mexican courts of liabilities predicated solely on the U.S. federal securities laws.
+Our shareholders may experience difficulty in effecting service of process on us or our directors and executive officers outside of Mexico and in enforcing civil judgments of non-Mexican courts in Mexico, against us, or our directors and executive officers.
+We have been advised by our General Counsel that there is doubt as to the enforceability of original actions in Mexican courts of liabilities predicated solely on foreign securities laws.